The Best eBook Reader Apps for Android [January 2021]

 The Wattpad app for Android allows you to sync and download your favorite and saved stories to your device for reading on the go, and with a customizable reading experience, it may be the definitive way to read your favorite Wattpad stories.
 But that’s not all—Wattpad also allows you to write your own stories on the go, even publishing them to the web for other Wattpad readers to check out.
 Wattpad may not be a traditional eBook reader, but when it comes to reading free, downloadable titles online from independent authors, Wattpad is the best source out there today.

-Sure, Comics may not be a direct eBook reader application, but when it comes to reading comics, you can’t quite beat the experience offered by ComiXology.
-Now, it’s worth noting that ComiXology was purchased by Amazon back in 2014, but the app does maintain its own identity away from Kindle, just as Audible has managed to accomplish.
-ComiXology has pretty much every comic you could imagine from both the major franchises (Marvel and DC), smaller but no-less-known enterprises (Dark Horse, Archie), as well as comics from independent publishers.
+Sure, Comics may not be focus on eBooks directly, but if prefer reading comics over a classic paperback, you can’t beat the experience offered by ComiXology.
+Although the app was purchased by Amazon back in 2014, ComiXology does maintain its own identity away from Kindle, in a similar setup as Audible.
+ComiXology has pretty much every comic you could imagine, ranging from major franchises (Marvel and DC), to smaller franchises (Dark Horse, Archie) and independent publishers.
 You’ll also find a large collection of manga to read here, complete with translations, and a ton of graphic novels, like the Scott Pilgrim collection or several different Batman graphic novels that tell a complete story.

 Comics are available by both issue and collection, making it easy to read at your own pace.
 Finally, like we’ve seen with apps like Nook, Comics has a built-in grid-based reading system that makes it easy to read your comics one panel at a time.
 ComiXology is the biggest name in digital comics today, and it’s easy to see why.
 Their collection is large, their app is solid, and they have the backing of Amazon behind them.
 Definitely grab this one today.